-1 What used to a be a simple application of the origin of rules became complicated due to technological innovations in communications and transportation permitting the outsourcing by the companies of their manufacturing operations globally.
-Rarely can be seen a country claiming exclusive domestic inputs of a certain product (Coyle 2004).
+&lt;sup>1 What used to a be a simple application of the origin of rules became complicated due to technological innovations in communications and transportation permitting the outsourcing by the companies of their manufacturing operations globally.
+Rarely can be seen a country claiming exclusive domestic inputs of a certain product.
+(Coyle 2004)

-Fourth, the various plurateral and bilateral FTAs in East Asia give rise to the noodle bowl effect of a complex and possibly inconsistent web of ROOs, product standards and conformance requirements and diverse tariff liberalization schedules (Lazaro and Medalla, 2006).
+bilateral FTAs in East Asia give rise to the noodle bowl effect of a complex and possibly inconsistent web of ROOs, product standards and conformance requirements and diverse tariff liberalization schedules.
+(Lazaro and Medalla, 2006)